tedeh/jayson/README.md

 app.listen(3000);
 ````

-##### Server.fork

-Uses the same options as the base class.
-First argument is the path to the a file that exports some methods (as a plain map) or an instance of `Server`.
-Second argument are the options.

-Please see the documentation below for a working example.

 #### Using many server interfaces at the same time

 A Jayson server can use many interfaces at the same time.